GitHubbubble/gitPro/Rebase.md

 ![commit 2](https://github.com/jinhangwang/git-patch-and-rebase/blob/master/image/commit2.png)

-After switch to `cs100` we can make some changes and commit them:
+After we switch to `cs100`, we can make some changes and commit them:
 ```
 $ touch file
 $ git add file